mikeuom/banking_products_recommendation_system/README.md

    - Run the Streamlit app: `streamlit run app/main.py`

 ## Data Files
-The CSV files used in this project are not uploaded to GitHub due to their size and privacy considerations.
+The CSV files used in this project are not uploaded to GitHub due to their size.
 These files are available via Google Drive in link mentioned below.
 Users need to:

 Link: https://drive.google.com/drive/folders/1cNBnl8jKsHeZNzCEufggGPUPYkDGfUsP?usp=sharing